 But it’s all in your head right?

-But you think about it just before sleeping.
+You think about it just before sleeping.
 Playing it in your head over and over until one day you don’t feel like sleeping anymore.

 Months ago, you thought how silly of you to think that way, but maybe life’s got you down for a little while or it’s been that way for what seems like forever.
 So, now you’re feeling a little restless, a tad hopeless, maybe even scared about the future.
 You think you’re bothering people when you tell them you can’t sleep at night.
 You look at everyone else and they seem to have it together.